Jen-Hua-Chang/Infinite-Tic-Tac-Toe/README.md

-# Tic Tac Toe No Draw
+# Infinite Tic Tac Toe

 ![screenshot](https://github.com/user-attachments/assets/f933e55f-48da-49f7-bf2d-edcae16b9d32)

 ## Project Description

-Tic Tac Toe No Draw is a unique implementation of the classic Tic Tac Toe game, developed using React and Vite.
+Infinite Tic Tac Toe is a unique implementation of the classic Tic Tac Toe game, developed using React and Vite.
 In this version, the game prevents the possibility of a draw, ensuring that there is always a winner.
 This project showcases a creative twist on a traditional game, making it more challenging and engaging for players.

 ## Technologies Used